Sponsor License Application

 Awards and Accreditations

-If you want to employ a member of staff from outside EEA (European Economic Area), you will first need to apply for a Sponsor License.
+If you want to employ a member of staff from outside EEA (European Economic Area), you will first need to apply for a Employer Sponsorship License.

 After filing an application for a Sponsor License, an organization may then be subject to an audit or compliance visit from the Home Office, who will assess whether or not to grant the licence.